Timon33/CSCG2020WriteUps/eVMoji.md

 As a debuger/decomplier i again used ghidra because it is free and has some nice decompilation

 **This challange took we quite a while to reverse and its not that simple.
 Thats why i will not explain how i discoverd every litter thing
-, but descibe what every function does with the knowlege of how the hole challange work in mind**
+, but descibe what every function does with the knowlege of how the hole challange work in mind.**

 ### Setup
 We can find the main function using the entry function and rename it.
 Main opens the code.bin file wich is supplied in the second argument.